nicolalandro/intersectionHandler/readme.md

-simple wrapper to centralize intersection observer and the handlers for every element observed.
+Simple wrapper to centralize intersection observer and the handlers for every element observed.

 I often had to observe multiple elements and act accordingly, and found out that using a single observer is much more performant than using an observer for each target but could lead to monster callbacks with lots of ifs and cases.

-this has been my solution to solve this problem by  keeping the function tidy no matter how many elements, cases, ifs...
+This has been my solution to solve this problem by keeping the function tidy (see ./src/intersectionCallback.js ) no matter how many elements, cases, ifs...